0 of 3 completed

 Mark 4:37-39 (KJ3)

 "And a great windstorm occurred.
-And the waves beat into the boat, so that it already was being filled...
-And being awakened, He rebuked the wind and said to the sea, Be quiet!
-Be muzzled!
-And the wind abated, and a great calm occurred."
+And the waves beat into the boat, so that the boat was already being filled.
+And He was in the stern, sleeping on the headrest.
+And they awakened Him and said to Him, Teacher, is it not a care to You that we are perishing?
+And being aroused, He rebuked the wind and said to the sea, Be quiet!
+Be still!
+And the wind ceased, and there was a great calm."

 Luke 15:20 (KJ3)

 "And rising up, he came to his father.
-But he yet being far away, his father saw him and was moved with compassion.
-And running, he fell on his neck and fervently kissed him."
+But he yet being far away, his father saw him and was moved with compassion, and running up, he fell on his neck and kissed him."

 Writing Tip